magrathealabs/presentations/README.md

 yarn global add reveal-md
 ```

-To run the slides in the live reload mode use option `--watch`:
+To run the slides in the live mode use option `--watch`:

 ```
 reveal-md slides.md --watch --css theme/mlabs.css --highlight-theme hybrid